Embedding legal texts in order and contract confirmations

 Why versioning matters especially here

 In transactional processes, what matters is not only that a legal text is included but which approved version applied at the time of the transaction.
-TermShelf addresses this on a product level via two building blocks:
+TermShelf addresses this today through version pinning:

-- Version pinning: A specific approved version is referenced deliberately and delivered stably.
+- Version pinning: A specific approved version is referenced deliberately via

 What TermShelf does not do